-As outlined in the checklist in Appendix B, once a new case is identified in a facility, following the requisite outbreak testing, long-term care facilities should test all residents and staff every three days on the affected unit until the facility goes seven days without a new case and then once per week until the facility goes 14 days without a new case unless a DPH epidemiologist directs otherwise.
+As outlined in the checklist in Appendix B, once a new case is identified in a facility, following the requisite outbreak testing, long-term care facilities should test all residents and staff at least every three days on the affected unit until the facility goes seven days without a new case and then once per week until the facility goes 14 days without a new case unless a DPH epidemiologist directs otherwise.
+Residents and staff who are recovered from COVID-19 in the last 90 days can be excluded from this testing.
 In addition, facilities should immediately test any symptomatic resident or staff member.
-The facility may use the BinaxNOW test kits to perform testing described in this paragraph, consistent with DPH Guidance: BinaxNOW Rapid Point of Care COVID-19 Testing for Long-Term Care Facilities.
+The facility may use any FDA EUA-approved rapid antigen test to perform testing described in this paragraph, consistent with DPH Guidance: BinaxNOW Rapid Point of Care COVID-19 Testing for Long-Term Care Facilities.
+Positive FDA EUA-approved rapid antigen test results no longer need to be confirmed with a molecular test.